 It is best to do this ahead of time to be prepared for the big day.

 If you will be in the hospital a few weeks before for a scan or a check-up, look around and get to know the key locations.
 Such as:

 - Labor And Delivery Rooms

 Know About Pain Relief

 Speak to the midwife about the kinds of pain relief that mom has the option for.

-Obviously, if this is a c section, you will already have that covered, but a few more options during labor can help your partner control pain during labor and delivery.
+If this is a c-section, you will already have that covered, but a few more options can help your partner control pain during labor and delivery.

 Understand Breathing Exercises

 You can use breathing exercises to relieve pain.

 Check out these breathing exercises and memorize them if you need to remind mom during the delivery and labor.